 “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.”Dwight D. Eisenhower

 As far as I can make out though, the system was really made famous by the late Stephen R. Covey in his international best-selling book, The Seven Habits Of Highly Effective People (1989).
-I will be reviewing this book soon.
+I will be reviewing this book at some point soon, so keepan eye out for it.

 I guess that’s the thing with the internet – incorrect information can spread pretty quickly and before you know it, it becomes officially accepted.